Modletice

 Modletice is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.
 It is known for its large industrial zone.

 Etymology

 The name is derived from the personal name Modlata, meaning "the village of Modlata's people".

 Geography

 Modletice is located about 8 km southeast of Prague.
 It lies mostly in a flat landscape in the Prague Plateau.
 The southeastern part of the municipal territory extends into the Benešov Uplands and includes the highest point of Modletice at 407 m above sea level.
-The brook of Chomutovický potok flows through the municipality and supplies two small fishponds.
+The stream Chomutovický potok flows through the municipality and supplies there two small fishponds.

 History

 The first written mention of Modletice is from 1336.
 It was owned by various lower noblemen and burghers.